KMRNicholson/neverskiplegday/README.md

 In order to start the application, run `npm install` in both the root directory, and the client directory.
 Then, in two separate terminals, run `npm start` in the client directory and also the root directory.

 That should be it for now!

+# Things that still need to be done:

+  - Edit workout exercise reps, sets, and weight after creation
+  - Upload avatar to user profile
+  - Add timer to the current workout tab
+  - Export workout history to CSV